 We all know how it feels when you’re working on your marketing plans and your sales colleague is asking you for help on something else at the same time: “Can you help me?
 Preferably now?
 Right away?”

 I recently spoke to Karin Schaff Glazier, a seasoned ABM professional.
 She worked at ServiceNow Elite Partner Crossfuze for 17 years and can reflect on the do’s and don’ts of ABM with a passion you rarely see.
-We talked about some ABM quick fix ideas as well as tips to consider when executing account-based campaigns.
+We talked about some ABM quick fix ideas as well as tips to consider when executing account-based marketing campaigns.

 ABM yes, and fast, please!